AlEscher/HumanBenchmarkBot/README.md

 # HumanBenchmarkBot

-A bot meant to ace the tests presented at [HumanBenchmark](https://www.humanbenchmark.com/)
+A python bot meant to ace the tests presented at [HumanBenchmark](https://www.humanbenchmark.com/)

 ## Requirements